Dyson was the representative for Maryland’s 1st congressional district and was a Democrat. He served from 1981 to 1990.

 Dyson is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1990.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).